 This program uses functions from the Standard Library module os.
 The module os contains functions that provide access to operating system resources such as the filesystem.
-The three os module functions we are using are:
+The two os module functions we are using are:

-a. listdir().
-Takes, as input, an absolute or relative pathname (as a string) of a folder and returns the list of all files and subfolders contained in the input folder.
+- a. listdir().
+Takes, as input, an absolute or relative pathname (as a string) of a folder and returns the list of all files and subfolders contained in the input folder; an exception is raised if the method is called on a regular file - b. path.join().

-- b. path.isfile().
-Takes, as input, an absolute or relative pathname (as a string) and returns True if the pathname refers to a regular file, False otherwise. - c. path.join().
 Takes as input two pathnames, joins them into a new pathname, inserting \ or / as needed, and returns it.

-We explain further why we need the third function.
+We explain further why we need the second function.
 The function listdir() does not return a list of pathnames but just a list of file and folder names.
-For example, when we start executing scan('test') (we ignore the second argument of scan() in this discussion), the function listdir() will get called in this way:
+For example, when we start executing scan('test'), the function listdir() will get called in this way: